nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/bms.rst

  * Delete all bonds on the Server.
  * Delete all bonds on the Server except the one of the requesting device.

-You can enable each feature when initializing the module.
+You can enable each feature when initializing the library.

 Authorization
 *************